BioPOLIM/hyPIRana/README.md

 version v2.1.0 date 2025-01-08

-Contributions to this update of hypIRana have been made by Maryam Ali For details see headers of the code.
+Contributions to this update of hypIRana have been made by Maryam Ali.
+For details see headers of the code.

 The new release of hyPIRana includes an approach for Heirarchical Clustering Analysis (HCA), doing: